CVE-2026-34734: CWE-416: Use After Free in HDFGroup hdf5

 Technical Summary

-The vulnerability CVE-2026-34734 in HDFGroup's hdf5 software is a heap use-after-free issue found in the h5dump helper utility in versions up to 1.14.1-2.
-An attacker supplying a malicious h5 file can cause the program to reference a freed heap object during a memmove call in the H5T__conv_struct function.
-The affected memory was originally allocated by H5D__typeinfo_init_phase3 and freed by H5D__typeinfo_term, leading to unsafe memory access.
-This vulnerability has a CVSS 3.1 score of 7.8, indicating high severity with local attack vector, low attack complexity, no privileges required, but requiring user interaction.
-The impact includes potential full compromise of confidentiality, integrity, and availability of the affected system.
-There is no vendor advisory or patch currently available, and no known exploits in the wild have been reported.
+The vulnerability CVE-2026-34734 affects HDFGroup's hdf5 software up to version 1.14.1-2.
+It is a heap use-after-free issue found in the h5dump helper utility.
+An attacker who can supply a malicious h5 file can trigger this condition, where a previously freed object is accessed in a memmove call within the H5T__conv_struct function.
+The object is originally allocated by H5D__typeinfo_init_phase3 and freed by H5D__typeinfo_term.
+This vulnerability is classified under CWE-416 (Use After Free) and has a CVSS v3.1 score of 7.8, indicating high severity.
+There is no vendor advisory or patch currently available, and no known exploits have been reported.

 Potential Impact